 Haben Girma empowers students with disabilities to become better self-advocates, and teaches families and educators to set high expectations.
 During her time as a student, Business Insider ranked her among the 21 Most Impressive Students at Harvard Law School, and the White House recognized her as a Champion of Change.
-Haben currently serve as a Skadden Fellowship Attorney at Disability Rights Advocates, a non-profit law firm dedicated to protecting the rights of people with disabilities around the country.
+Haben currently serves as a Skadden Fellowship Attorney at Disability Rights Advocates, a non-profit law firm dedicated to protecting the rights of people with disabilities around the country.
 As a member of DRA’s team in Berkeley, California, Haben works to improve access to education for students with disabilities.